Sorry, you need to enable JavaScript to visit this website.

 In 2010, the government launched the Strategy for Education and Training in Entrepreneurship.

-The strategy was a specific entrepreneurship education strategy and constituted the framework for the education of entrepreneurial business managers and employees of tomorrow.
+The strategy was specific to entrepreneurship education and constituted the framework for the education of entrepreneurial business managers and employees of tomorrow.
 The strategy should contribute to fulfilling the objectives in the strategy for Denmark in a global economy by strengthening and consolidating the measures in relation to entrepreneurship.

 The strategy constitutes the foundation of the present strategies on entrepreneurship.